Best Ever Vegan Brownies

 -

 Bake for 25 minutes then remove the tray from the oven.
-The brownies may look a little under-baked but they will firm up as they cool.
-Resist the urge to keep baking or they will end up dry.
-If they have a shiny, paper-like top and are pulling away at the edges, they're ready.
+The brownies will look a little under-baked but they will firm up as they cool.
+You'll know they're ready if they are slightly pulling away from the edges.

 -

-Allow the brownies to cool in the pan for around 30 minutes then transfer them to the fridge to set for another 2 hours.
+Allow the brownies to cool in the pan for around 30 minutes then transfer them to the fridge to set for 4 hours.
+This part is really important!

 -